This post may contain affiliate links.

 Bake for about 9-10 minutes, 9 is the perfect time for my oven.
 You want to pull them out just before you think the cookies are done.
 The centers will be puffed up and some crinkles will start to appear.
 The edges will be set.

-Immediately press (somewhat firmly but not so as to break through the bottom of the cookie) a mini Reese Cup into the center of each cookie.
+*For a blossom cookie, immediately press (somewhat firmly but not so as to break through the bottom of the cookie) a mini Reese Cup or Hershey kiss into the center of each cookie.
 Allow to cool for a few minutes before transferring to a cooling rack.

 Recipe Notes and Tips: